fastify/deepmerge/README.md

 - `all` (`boolean`, optional) - makes deepmerge accept and merge any number of passed objects, default is false
 - `mergeArray` (`function`, optional) - provide a function, which returns a function to add custom array merging function
 - `cloneProtoObject` (`function`, optional) - provide a function, which must return a clone of the object with the prototype of the object
+- `isMergeableObject` (`function`, optional) - provide a function, which must return true if the object should be merged, default is `isMergeableObject` from this module

 ```js
 const deepmerge = require('@fastify/deepmerge')()